adonisjs/core

 What system dynamics does core have?

-core exhibits 3 data pools (IoC Container, Configuration Store), 2 feedback loops, 3 control points, 2 delays.
-The feedback loops handle recursive and recursive.
+core exhibits 2 data pools (IoC Container, Application State), 2 feedback loops, 3 control points, 2 delays.
+The feedback loops handle recursive and retry.
 These runtime behaviors shape how the system responds to load, failures, and configuration changes.

 What design patterns does core use?

-5 design patterns detected: Module Federation, Factory Pattern, Command Pattern, Provider Pattern, Configuration Provider.
+4 design patterns detected: Service Provider Pattern, Factory Pattern, Command Pattern, Module Federation.